bheimbu/evolutionary_ecology/docs/source/third_week.rst

 .. note::

-  Make sure that you have looked for and consulted scientific papers that deal with your topic.
-Just a reminder: tomorrow is due day for the questionnaire.
+  Make sure that you have looked for and consulted scientific papers that deal with your topic. **Just a reminder:** Tomorrow will be the questionnaire.

 Feedback Wednesday
 ^^^^^^^^^^^^^^^^^^